-How to Build Powerful Group Coaching Programs that Establish Your Expertise and Create Results for Your Clients
+How to Build A Powerful Group Coaching Program that Establishes Your Expertise and Creates Results for Your Clients

 When we connect with a tribe of people with similar values and beliefs, people who want to see us succeed -- amazing things can happen.

-Being part of a tribe means you have access to different viewpoints and approaches to problems and challenges.
+Being part of a tribe means you have access to different viewpoints, perspectives, opinions, and approaches to problems and challenges.

 You get to expand your network of valuable connections.